-We are likewise unpersuaded lso persuaded by Messrs.
-Gorman and Inskeep's assertion that NIPSCO did not demonstrate the proposed GCT is just and reasonable, particularly because neither witness responded substantively to Mr. Blissmer's direct testimony describing.
-Conclusory statements that CWIP ratemaking can "benefit ... financial health" and "provide ... cash flow during a potentially lengthy construction period," as Mr. Blissmer stated (Pet.
-Ex.
-8 at 13), are not enough to justify the requested relief.
-NIPSCO provided no evidence as to its specific capital needs as a company, nor any illustration of its recent financial experience developing various renewable power plants.
-Next, we will address Mr. Blissmer's direct testimony alleging how, through the avoidance of so-called "rate shock" when a large construction project is reflected in rates in a single step, the GCT benefits customers.
+We are likewise unpersuaded by Messrs.
+Gorman and Inskeep's assertion that NIPSCO did not demonstrate the proposed GCT is just and reasonable, particularly because neither witness responded substantively to Mr. Blissmer's direct testimony describing how, through the avoidance of so-called "rate shock" when a large construction project is reflected in rates in a single step, the GCT benefits customers.
 By recovering costs through the GCT Mechanism during the construction period, the rate impact from the CT Project will be reflected in steps over six month increments.
-The ultimate cost to customers once the CT Project is fully reflected in rates will be lower because of the greatly reduced AFUDC.
-The Commission takes this concern seriously but notes that in NIPSCO's particular case, it is planning to retire certain coal and gas-fired generating units around the time it puts the proposed CT Project into service, allowing the removal of, at a minimum, the fuel and operating expenses of the retiring units from customer rates.
-Pet.
-Ex.
-8-R at 11-12.
+The ultimate cost to customers once the CT Project is fully reflected in rates will be lower because of the greatly

 The General Assembly has specifically directed that affordability is one of the attributes to be considered in the context of generation transition.
-Ind.
-I-Code § 8-1-2-0.6.
-One of the tools provided by the General Assembly in the case of transition to clean energy projects is a CWIP tracker, which, as explained by Mr. Blissmer, produces; however, we must evaluate whether the benefits of lower rates and smaller rate increases.
-We cannot simply ignore the benefits a CWIP tracker-use of CWIP ratemaking will contribute to affordability by lowering rates and smoothing and mitigating rate increases during generation transition.
-NIPSCO's-in fact reduce customers' rate burden.
-NIPSCO offered testimony (citing a credit rating agency's comments from July 2008, prior to multiple upheaval cycles in financial markets) on the overall generic benefits of CWIP ratemaking on utilities' credit quality, which ultimately informs the carrying charge applied but offered no specific information on how CWIP ratemaking might be expected now to reduce NIPSCO's investment and, therefore, customer rates, was effectively unrebutted, cost of debt or equity.
+IC 8-1-2-0.6.
+One of the tools provided by the General Assembly in the case of transition to clean energy projects is a CWIP tracker, which, as explained by Mr. Blissmer, produces the benefits of lower rates and smaller rate increases.
+We cannot simply ignore the benefits a CWIP tracker will contribute to affordability by lowering rates and smoothing and mitigating rate increases during generation transition.
+NIPSCO's testimony on the overall benefits of CWIP ratemaking on credit quality, which ultimately informs the carrying charge applied to NIPSCO's investment and, therefore, customer rates, was effectively unrebutted.
 Mr. Inskeep asserted various other arguments against CWIP ratemaking generally, including that it creates generational inequities and erodes a utility's incentive to efficiently manage a project.
-These, and while these are not objections to whether this particular proposal meets the requirements of the statute, and they ignore the fact that the legislative decision has already been made we are mindful of our responsibility to enforce the threshold tests set out by our legislature to allow CWIP ratemaking.
-WeIn light of the discussion above, we find that, under Section 11, both the forward and backward looking versions of NIPSCO's proposed GCT Mechanism are not just and reasonable.
+These are not objections to whether this particular proposal meets the requirements of the statute, and they ignore the fact that the legislative decision has already been made to allow CWIP ratemaking.
+We find that, under Section 11, both the forward and backward looking versions of NIPSCO's proposed GCT Mechanism are just and reasonable.

-We now move to For completeness, we will evaluate the question of which method we should approvetwo CWIP cost recovery methods proposed by NIPSCO: the forward looking or backward looking GCT.
+We now move to the question of which method we should approve: the forward looking or backward looking GCT.
 As explained by Mr. Blissmer, NIPSCO has proposed the backward looking GCT mechanism in the alternative in the event we were not to approve the forward looking version.
 Pet.
 Ex.
-8-R at 7-8.24 With the forward looking GCT, NIPSCO would "reflect CWIP financing costs projected to occur over the next six-month billing period in each tracker filing..."
-Pet.
-Ex.
-8 at 12.
+8-R at 7-8.
+With the forward looking GCT, NIPSCO would reflect CWIP financing costs projected to occur over the next six-month billing period in each tracker filing.
 The projected CWIP financing costs would then be adjusted to the actual incurred costs and expenses by way of the reconciliation process.
-In this fashion, there would "be no AFUDC reflected in the total cost of the CT Project except for the very limited AFUDC that has already been accrued and expected to be accrued until rates take effect in March 2025 under the GCT Tracker.
-Mechanism."
-Pet.
-Ex.
-8-S at 5.
+In this fashion, there would be no AFUDC reflected in the total cost of the CT Project except for the very limited AFUDC that has already been accrued and expected to be accrued until rates take effect in March 2025 under the GCT Tracker.
 In addition, there would be no depreciation to defer.
 Pet.
 Ex.
-8-S at 5, 716.
+8-S at 5, 7.
 The backward looking GCT, in contrast, would reflect CWIP financing costs that had been incurred over the previous six months.
 With the backward looking GCT, there would be AFUDC accrued during each six month period until the costs are reflected in the GCT.
 In addition, there would be depreciation deferred between the in service date and reflection in rates.
 This AFUDC and deferred depreciation would increase the overall cost of the CT Project, which is why the backward looking version of the GCT produces less gross financing cost savings.